How Flammable is Paint Thinner – Can it Catch On Fire?

 The greater the number of flammable materials present in the paint; the higher will be the flammability.

-Many house paints also include VOC or Volatile Organic Compounds.
-These can make the liquid paint evaporate even under normal atmospheric conditions.
+Many house paints also include VOC or Volatile Organic Compounds, which makes the liquid paint evaporate even under normal atmospheric conditions.

 paint thinner hazards and safety tips

-Unless we get a better alternative, paint thinners, no matter how toxic and flammable, will still be a part of this industry.
+Unless we want to use a better alternative like citrus solvent, paint thinners, no matter how toxic and flammable, will still be a part of this industry.

 So, it becomes our own responsibility to take proper care and precaution while working with paint thinners.